ProPuke/CTCP-S/ctcp-s.md

 As with other inline CTCPs, there can be any amount of URI CTCPs in a message.

+### Special URIs

+#### `msg:` URIs

+> Since: 1.9

+The `msg:` URI sends a message back to sender.
+Its purpose is to allow for interactive content.

+Syntax:

+    msg:<message text>[?notice]

+The message MUST be sent to the target, and MUST contain: the sender, followed by a colon, `:`, followed by a space, ` `.

+If the message containing a `msg:` URI was sent to a channel, the target of the `msg:` is the channel.

+If the message containing a `msg:` URI was sent to an user, the target of the `msg:` is the sender.

+A `msg:` URI may contain a query string, which is separated by a `?`.
+If this query string is "notice", then the message MUST be sent through a `NOTICE` instead of a `PRIVMSG`.

+Note that the message text MUST be percent-encoded.

 ### Examples

     Hello!
 So I just heard about \001URI http://t.co/whatever example.com\001 and you should check it out!
+    \001URI msg:prev%20some_long_id <- Previous Messages\001 \001URI msg:next%20some_other_long_id Next Messages ->\001

 `IMAGE`
 -------